schoederlab/vaxpipe/README.md

 vaxpipe/
 ├── snakefile # the main workflow
-├── input_files/ # containes the necessary input .xml files to run the rosetta jobs └── output/ # Relaxed models and symmetry files
+├── input_files/ # containes the necessary input .xml files to run the rosetta jobs ├── test/ # containes the test input pdb for validation ├── validate/ # containes the necessary input for validating proposed mutations └── output/ # Relaxed models and symmetry files

 ```